Capital Revo Receives Prestigious Industry Award For Excellence In Financial Services

-(MENAFN- GlobeNewsWire - Nasdaq) NEW DELHI, INDIA, Dec.
-31, 2024 (GLOBE NEWSWIRE) -- Capital Revo, a leading company in the financial services industry, is excited to announce that it has won the "Innovation in Forex Trading platform " for Excellence in Financial Services.
+Capital Revo, a leading company in the financial services industry, is excited to announce that it has won the "Innovation in Forex Trading Platform" for Excellence in Financial Services.
 This award recognizes Capital Revo's exceptional contributions to the industry and its commitment to providing outstanding service to its clients.

 Leading in finance innovation